 America's National Parks

-Many National Parks are closing or already closed, but you can visit five of them through Google Arts & Culture.
-An especially awe-inspiring one features Hawaii Volcanoes National Park, where you can see videos of Kilauea erupting, go inside a lava tube and see a 360-degree view of a rainforest, all guided by a park ranger.
-The series also includes explorations within Dry Tortugas in Florida, Alaska's Kenai Fjords, Carlsbad Caverns in New Mexico and Bryce Canyon in Utah.
+You don’t need to worry about social distancing at these five national parks if you visit them through Google Arts & Culture.
+An especially awe-inspiring tour features Hawaii Volcanoes National Park, where you can see videos of Kilauea erupting, go inside a lava tube and enjoy a 360-degree view of a rainforest, all guided by a park ranger.
+The series also explores the Dry Tortugas in Florida, Alaska’s Kenai Fjords, Carlsbad Caverns in New Mexico and Bryce Canyon in Utah.

 PHOTO BY: Courtesy english-heritage.org

 See this prehistoric monument in Wiltshire, England, through a variety of lenses on this Skyscape site created by English Heritage.
-That includes what the burial ground looked like before construction of Stonehenge began about 5,000 years ago and its evolution through the millennia, as well as a skyscape that explains how the sun, moon and planets were aligned with the stones.
+That includes a representation of what the burial ground looked like before construction of Stonehenge began about 5,000 years ago and an account of its evolution through the millennia, as well as a skyscape that explains how the stones were aligned with the sun, moon and planets.
 During the virtual tour, select the circular “hotspots” to watch a video about each tagged area.
-An interactive map provides an aerial view of the grounds, allowing you to learn the histories of different locations from above.
-You'll also find lots of written information about this unique landmark.
+An interactive map provides an aerial view of the grounds, allowing you to learn the history of different locations from above.
+You’ll also find lots of written information about this unique landmark.

 PHOTO BY: Courtesy Virtual NYC